10 Cheapest Places to Live in Illinois in 2026

 • Southwest Clinton: Residents here typically enjoy quieter streets, faster access to farm roads and the routes leading toward Clinton Lake and Weldon Springs, while still being a short drive from downtown shops, schools, and services in the city center.

 • Job Market: Clinton has a diverse job market with over 1,000 openings across sectors like manufacturing, healthcare, logistics and trade.
-Employment aligns with regional trends in Illinois, with active hiring seen on platforms such as Grow Clinton and Indeed.
-This makes Clinton a promising location for both entry-level and professional job seekers, supported by Illinois’ broader industrial and agricultural economy.
+Employment aligns with regional trends in Illinois.
+This makes Clinton a promising location for both entry-level and professional job seekers.

-• Recreation: This city offers a blend of nature alongside history.
-Clinton Lake State Recreation Area, a vast 9,300-acre facility located 10 miles east of Clinton, which provides extensive outdoor activities including fishing, boating, hiking, camping, and winter sports.
-There are seven well-maintained parks including Kiwanis Park, Rotary Park offering courts for pickleball and Moore Park with pavilions for gatherings.
+• Recreation: The city offers Clinton Lake State Recreation Area, a vast 9,300-acre facility located 10 miles east of Clinton, which provides extensive outdoor activities including fishing, boating, hiking, camping, and winter sports.
+There are seven well-maintained parks including Kiwanis Park in the city.

 • Limited Job Market Size: While there are job opportunities, the market is not diverse and does not cover many career advancing options in specialized fields.